State mixing and masses of the $\pi^0$, $\eta$ and $\eta^\prime$ mesons from $n_f=1+1+1$ lattice QCD+QED: Results and analysis

 Collapsing the smearing degree of freedom in our correlation matrix and Taylor expanding about an SU(3) symmetric point yields a parametrization with the same functional form as Eq.~\ref{eqn:FNmassexp}, and we hence fit the overlaps $\langle 0 | \tilde{\mathcal{O}}_{i} | n \rangle$, presented in Table~\ref{tab:overlaps}, to the eigenvectors of an expansion of this form.
 Since we are here treating the state mixing as being distinct from the mixing of the mass matrix, we do not fit the masses and overlaps simultaneously (i.e. the fit parameters need not take the same values).

 In Figure~\ref{fig:allMassandOlaps} we present a visualization of the overlaps and octet masses from each of our 6 ensembles, along with their respective global fits.
-The $\chi^2/\textrm{dof}$ for the two global fits are 2.4 (overlaps) and 3.4 (masses).
+The $\chi^2/\textrm{dof}$ for the two global fits are 2.4 (overlaps) and 2.1 (masses).
+Whilst these $\chi^2/\textrm{dof}$ values are large, for the present preliminary investigation we deem the fits acceptable for the purpose of commenting on some general features of the extracted data.
+Moreover, given the small lattice volumes and additional systematic uncertainties present, the quoted statistical uncertainties for our lattice data likely underestimate the true uncertainties.
+Simply adding an additional 2\% uncertainty to our data as a conservative estimate of the systematic uncertainties lowers the $\chi^2/\textrm{dof}$ values to 1.1 and 0.6 for the overlap and mass fits respectively.

 The top row of the plots depicts ensembles 1--3 (right-to-left), which all lie on the constant down quark mass trajectory $\delta m_d = 0$.
 Ensemble~~1 exhibits U-spin symmetry due to the degeneracy of the down and strange quarks, and we can see that the lightest FN PS meson exhibits the exact state composition of a U-spin $\pi_3$, $\pi_3^U = (\bar{d}\gamma^5d - \bar{s}\gamma^5 s)/\sqrt{2}$, with its mass necessarily degenerate with that of the $K^0$.
 The $\eta$ meson of Ensemble~2 has a state composition approaching that of a V-spin $\pi_3$, $\pi_3^V = (\bar{u}\gamma^5u - \bar{s}\gamma^5 s)/\sqrt{2}$.
 Ensemble~2 also appears to be very near the waist of an avoided level crossing between the $\pi^0$ and $\eta$ mesons.
 Between Ensembles~2 and 3, as determined from the overlap fit, the $\pi^0$ becomes a pure isospin $\pi_3$ at $\delta m_u \approx -0.0008$.

 The two plots that occupy the center row of Figure~\ref{fig:allMassandOlaps} show the overlaps and octet masses of Ensembles~1 and 4 (left-to-right), which lie along a quark mass trajectory where the down and strange quarks have equal masses, as fixed by our condition $\delta \bar{m}=0$.
 Along this trajectory we have hence enforced U-spin symmetry, and one of either the $\pi^0$ or $\eta$ exhibit the flavour structure of a $\pi_3^U$ throughout.
 A distinct feature of these plots is the level crossing observed in the $\pi^0$ and $\eta$ masses at $\delta m_u \approx -0.0004$, and corresponding point in the overlaps where the state compositions change labels according to the mass ordering.
 Additionally, one can observe that all three FN PS states approach their SU(3)-symmetric flavour compositions at approximately the location of Ensemble~1.
 The separation of the level crossing and exact SU(3)-flavour-states points is an EM effect, as without EM these two phenomena would always occur together at points with equal light quark masses (i.e. exact SU(3)-flavour symmetry).
 Additionally the mass splitting of about $2.5 \%$ between the charged and neutral octet mesons at the point of $M_{\pi^0}$--$M_\eta$ degeneracy is also a pure EM effect.